 Shūsaku Endō’s Silence is the story of, Sebastião Rodrigues, a Jesuit missionary who goes to 17th century Japan to be a priest to an oppressed church and to find his mentor, Fr Ferreira, who is reputed to have apostatized.
-Fr Rodrigues finds that he becomes one of the Kakure Kirishitan, one of the “Hidden Christians” be persecuted in the 1630 and 1640s.
+Fr Rodrigues finds that he becomes one of the Kakure Kirishitan, one of the “Hidden Christians” to be persecuted in the 1630 and 1640s.
 The story of Fr Rodrigues is told through a number of epistolary perspectives, including historical notes, diaries, shipping logs, and letters that Fr Rodrigues can never be sure will reach his superiors in the west.

 As I am teaching an upcoming Japanese Religion and Culture course, I could use Endō’s Silence to discuss a definitive point in Japan’s history, when it repelled Western attempts to colonize, limited its trade, and successfully crushed the spread of Christianity.
 This age, the Edo period from the early 17th century to the Meiji restoration of Western relations following the American civil war in the 1860s, has defined Japan’s history and identity.
 Silence works as historical fiction in the period of persecution, which was peculiarly effective.